Connor-Tluck/Job_Tracker_LaunchDarkly/README.md

    ```
    Replace `YOUR_PROJECT_KEY` with your actual LaunchDarkly project key.

+   **What the import script does:**
+   - Creates all 33 feature flags in your LaunchDarkly project
+   - **Automatically enables all flags in production** after creation
+   - Optionally applies targeting rules if you provide an export file (see step 4)
+   - Includes built-in rate limiting protection to avoid API throttling
+   - Generates a detailed log file with a complete report of the import process

 4. **Optionally apply targeting rules from export (Recommended):**

    If you have an exported JSON file with targeting configurations (created using `scripts/export-flags-with-targeting.js`), you can apply targeting rules automatically: